 Taking action before creditors send your accounts to third-party collections agencies is important when using the debt-settlement option.
 Contact your creditors, and explain your situation.
 Be prepared with income verification statements and a list of your assets and debts.
 Agree to pay only what you comfortably can, or you risk slipping behind again.
 After you’ve settled your debt, check your credit report to make sure it reflects the settlement.
 Some creditors don’t update the payment information, and your account could still show as delinquent.

 You can also contract with a debt-settlement company to speak to creditors on your behalf, but approach this move with caution.
 Debt-settlement companies tend to hold monthly payments from you until they have a lump sum they can offer a creditor in exchange for a settlement.
 If your creditor declines the offer, you can end up even further behind.
-If you are considering debt settlement, review our top picks here.
+If you are considering debt settlement, check out our best debt relief companies reviews.

 ahill • May 5, 2017